 Cbus employees can enjoy a year-round Health & Wellbeing events and activities program that focus on you being ‘Well at Work’.
 In addition, you’ll enjoy spending up to $297 every six months on your choice of Health & wellbeing products and services.

 - Meaningful work

 Diversity is important to us

-We believe that the inclusion of a diverse range of employees will support the organisation in delivering to its vision and to ultimately deliver the best outcomes to members.
+We believe that inclusion of the diversity that our employees bring to Cbus will support the organisation in achieving our vision and the best outcomes for our members.

 We aim to ensure that all employees have equal access to opportunities available at work and are equitably rewarded and recognised for their important contributions.